MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 SOAR
 ~~~~

-- Fixed a potential internal error occurring when building an Executable with SDK6 (present in versions up to :ref:`SDK 1.3.1 <changelog-1.3.1>`).
+- Fixed a potential internal error occurring when building an Executable with SDK6 (present in versions up to :ref:`SDK6 1.3.1 <changelog-1.3.1>`).
 - Fixed SOAR reporting an 'unknown field' error when a library uses a ``static`` field declared in another library as a ``static final`` field (previously interpreted as a constant).

 Tools